phuang1024/pianoray/docs/manual/settings.rst

 Most settings have default values.
 See ``src/utils.py`` for the default settings.

+See devs/info to understand what a "coord" is.

 Colors are ``[R, G, B]`` from 0 to 255.

 - ``video``: Settings about video export.